Topical gels: Hydrogels

 Hydrogels have a high water content, with some hydrogels containing up to 90% water.
 Active drugs and other substances dispersed as colloids or dissolved in water can be easily taken up by hydrogels.
 Hydrogels are biocompatible.
 They also swell to a greater volume than organogels when in contact with water and other natural liquids.

 Hydrogels can be used as drug delivery vehicles, for transdermal application, ophthalmic drug delivery, cancer treatment or for wound dressing.

 As a type of water based formulation, hydrogels are generally less greasy and are easier to be removed than oil-based formulations like organogels.
-Examples of hydrogels include aluminum oxide gels, and bentonite magma.
+Examples of hydrogels include aluminum hydroxide gels and bentonite magma.